 Sampling

-Sampling is the process of selecting a subset of individuals from a population in order to represent that population in a research study.
-It allows researchers to draw conclusions efficiently without studying the entire population.
+Sampling is the process of selecting a subset of individuals, cases, or units from a larger population in order to represent that population in a research study.
+It allows researchers to collect and analyse data efficiently without studying every member of the population while still drawing meaningful conclusions.

 On this page: